economycomfort/dotfiles/README.md

 Various dotfiles for personal use.

 ## Description
 Collection of personal dotfiles for use on my own systems.
-Probably nothing terribly unique or exciting, but should set up a decent ZSH environment and include some usable configs for vim, tmux, and other utilities as I need them.
+Probably nothing terribly unique or exciting, but should set up a decent zsh environment and include some usable configs for vim, tmux, and other utilities as I need them.

-Tested on MacOS Mojave and Debian Stretch using recent versions of ZSH.
+Tested on MacOS Mojave and Debian Stretch using recent versions of zsh.
 Not tested on BSD, but should work just fine.
 Cygwin?
 All bets are off, you monster.